AccelerationNet/function-cache/README.md

  * Supports other cache structures (eg: optimization for thunks, mru-heaps)
  * Supports optional caching for functions that are called in transient cache contexts (eg: http-context, web application session etc)
+ * Supports timeouts to invalidate caches, and purging of expired cached results
+ * A more robust cache clearing scheme, clear all caches, all caches in a package, or just a specific cache

 ## API